hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 ### Negation

-Negation is formed by placing "ne" before the verb:
+Negation is formed by placing “ne” before the verb:
 - Ne govorim hrvatski.
-(I don't speak Croatian.)
+(I don’t speak Croatian.)

-In the case of the verb "biti" (to be) in the present tense, "ne" combines with the verb:
+In the case of the verb “biti” (to be) in the present tense, “ne” combines with the verb:
 - Nisam sretan.
 (I'm not happy.)

 Double negatives are standard in Serbo-Croatian:
 - Nitko nije došao.
 (Nobody came.
-Literally: "Nobody didn't come.")
+Literally: “Nobody didn't come.”)

 ### Articles

 There are no articles in Serbo-Croatian.
 Definiteness can be expressed through:

 1. Word order: Known information tends to come earlier in the sentence.
-2. Demonstratives: "ovaj" (this), "taj" (that), "onaj" (that over there)
+2. Demonstratives: “ovaj” (this), “taj” (that), “onaj” (that over there)
 3. Context
 4. Definite/indefinite forms of adjectives